-Born Alexander Emmanuel Rodriguez on July 27, 1975, in New York City, Alex Rodriguez was the youngest of Victor Rodriguez and Lourdes Navarro's three children.
+Professional baseball player Alexander Emmanuel Rodriguez was born on July 27, 1975, in New York City, the youngest of Victor Rodriguez and Lourdes Navarro's three children.
 At an early age, baseball was a central part of Rodriguez's life.
 His father was a former pro catcher in his native Dominican Republic and a passionate New York Mets fan.

 "I saw how passionate he was about the game," Rodriguez once recalled.
 "How closely he paid attention to it.
 That rubbed off on me."

 At age 4, Rodriguez moved with his family to the Dominican Republic, where he first started playing baseball.
 When he reached fifth grade, however, the Rodriguez family was on the move again, this time relocating to Miami.
 Not long afterward, Victor and Lourdes separated, leaving Rodriguez's mother to raise the family on her own.

 In high school, Rodriguez was a gifted football player, playing quarterback at Westminster Christian School, a small private school in Miami.
 On the baseball field, Rodriguez was an even bigger star.
 In his junior year, he hit .477 and stole 42 bases in just 35 games while leading the school to the 1992 state championship.
 By his senior year, Rodriguez had made the decision to concentrate fully on baseball, and scouts jammed the school's ball field to watch the 6-foot-3, 195-pound shortstop play.

 Rodriguez had already committed to attend the University of Miami, but when he was selected No. 1 overall in Major League Baseball's 1993 amateur draft by the Seattle Mariners, he went pro by signing a three-year, $1.3 million contract.

 Major League Stardom